-The Hour of Code is a great opportunity to bring coding into your classroom and to introduce your students to some vital digital skills.
-You’ll see your students’ eyes light up as they discover what they can build and create and the likelihood is they’ll want to do more.
-With this in mind, it will benefit them to have opportunities to develop their digital skills throughout the school year as well.
+The Hour of Code is a great way to introduce coding and digital skills to your students.
+As they learn what they can create and build, they will likely want to do more.
+With this in mind, providing opportunities to acquire digital skills throughout the school year will help them.

-So, how do you bring digital skills and coding into the classroom on a more regular basis?
+So, how can you incorporate digital skills and coding into the classroom more regularly?

 Here are three ideas that can be used in your classroom immediately: